 Today I’ve got a delicious pasta dish to share with you guys… Baked Penne Rigate Recipe.
 This recipe is easy to make and you can easily add to it various proteins of your choice… such as chicken or ground beef.
-If you love a pasta loaded with cheese than this one is for you!
+If you love pasta loaded with cheese then this one is for you!
 This is the perfect cheesy pasta dish for a busy weeknight dinner.

 Here are the supplies you’ll need to make this baked penne and cheese pasta dish!